mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 }
 ```

-If we look at the log, we can see that the execution of the two coroutines is still concurrent and the last log awaits for the completion of the two coroutines to print the final message:
+If we look at the log, we can see that the execution of the two coroutines is still concurrent.
+The last log awaits the completion of the two coroutines to print the final message:

 ```text
 21:56:46.091 [main] INFO CoroutinesPlayground - Starting the morning routine